-A non-U.S. corporation will be considered a passive foreign investment company, or PFIC, for U.S. federal income tax purposes, for any taxable year if either (1) at least 75% of its gross income for such year is passive income or (2) at least 50% of the value of its assets (based on an average of the quarterly values of the assets during such year) is attributable to assets that produce or are held for the production of passive income.
-For purposes of the above calculations, we will be treated as if we hold our proportionate share of the assets of, and receive directly our proportionate share of the income of, any other corporation in which we directly or indirectly own at least 25%, by value, of the shares of such corporation.
-Passive income includes, among other things, dividends, interest, certain non-active rents and royalties, net gains from the sale or exchange of property producing such income and net foreign currency gains.
-For this purpose, cash and assets readily convertible into cash are categorized as passive assets, and our goodwill and other unbooked intangibles are taken into account.
-Based on the value and composition of our assets, although not free from doubt, we do not believe we were a PFIC for the taxable year ended December 31, 2021, and we do not expect to be a PFIC in the current taxable year or the foreseeable future.
-The determination of whether we are a PFIC is a factintensive determination that must be made on an annual basis applying principles and methodologies that are in some circumstances unclear.
-Since a separate factual determination as to whether we are or have become a PFIC must be made each year (after the close of such year), we cannot assure you that we will not be or become a PFIC in the current year or any future taxable year.
-If we are a PFIC for any taxable year during which a U.S. holder holds ADSs, we would continue to be treated as a PFIC with respect to that U.S. person for such taxable year and, unless the U.S. person makes certain elections, for future years even if we cease to be a PFIC.
-The U.S. holder may be subject to adverse tax consequences, including (1) the treatment of all or a portion of any gain on disposition of our ADSs as ordinary income (and therefore ineligible for the preferential rates that apply to capital gains with respect to non-corporate U.S. persons), (2) the application of an interest charge with respect to such gain and on the receipt of certain dividends on our ADSs and (3) required compliance with certain reporting requirements.
-Each U.S. holder is strongly urged to consult its tax advisor regarding the application of these rules and the availability of any potential elections.
-For further information regarding the U.S. federal income tax considerations relevant to our potential status as a PFIC, please see the section entitled "Taxation-U.S. Federal Income Tax Considerations for U.S. Holders-Passive Foreign Investment Company, or PFIC, Rules" in our Annual Report.
+For purposes of the above-mentioned PFIC tests, we will be treated as if we held our proportionate share of the assets and received directly our proportionate share of the income of any other corporation in which we directly or indirectly own at least 25% (by value) of the shares of such corporation.

+Based on the value and composition of our assets, although not free from doubt, we do not believe we were a PFIC for the taxable year ended December 31, 2022, and we do not anticipate becoming a PFIC in the current taxable year or the foreseeable future.

+The determination of whether we are a PFIC is a fact-intensive determination that must be made on an annual basis applying principles and methodologies that are in some circumstances unclear.
+Since a separate factual determination as to whether we are or have become a PFIC must be made each year (after the close of such year), we cannot assure that we will not be or become a PFIC in the current year or any future taxable year.

+If we are to be classified as a PFIC for any taxable year during which a U.S. Holder holds our ADSs, we would continue to be treated as a PFIC with respect to that U.S. Holder for such taxable year and, unless the U.S. Holder makes certain elections, for future years even if we cease to be a PFIC.
+The U.S. Holder may be subject to adverse tax consequences, including (1) the treatment of all or a portion of any gain on disposition of our ADSs as ordinary income (and therefore ineligible for the preferential rates that apply to capital gains with respect to non-corporate U.S. persons), (2) the application of an interest charge with respect to such gain and on the receipt of certain dividends on our ADSs and (3) required compliance with certain reporting requirements.
+Each U.S. Holder is strongly urged to consult its tax advisor regarding the application of these rules and the availability of any potential elections.
+For further information regarding the U.S. federal income Tax Considerations for U.S. Holders-Passive Foreign Investment Company, or PFIC, Rules" in our Annual Report.

-If a U.S. person is treated as owning at least 10% of our ADSs, such person may be subject to adverse U.S. federal income tax consequences.
+If a U.S. Holder is treated as owning at least 10% of our ADSs, such person may be subject to adverse U.S. federal income tax consequences.